-When mining adjacent to the ore boundary, the straightness of Wassara guarantees both improved ore recovery and minimal dilution.
+When mining adjecent to the ore boundary, the straightness of Wassara-hammers guarantees both improved ore recovery and minimal dilution.

 In other words, the accuracy of the blast holes is the most important aspect in a successful blast.
-Wassara creates straighter blast holes than any other production drilling method.
+Wassara-hammers drills straighter blast holes than any other production drilling method.
 It is therefore the best method to turn a carefully planned drill and blast design into reality.